Partner Lifecycle12 min read

 Key Activities:

-• Execute partnership agreements and legal contracts
+• Execute referral agreements and legal contracts

 • Conduct kick-off meeting to align on goals and expectations